smarseille/HUEPlayer/README.md

 I know, ancient Javascript. sorry to make you cry :( it is only like few days I had to throw it out as a PoC.

 ## Special NO Thanks
-Puff - Keep slacking.. :( learn NodeJS so you can help me!
+Puff - Keep slacking.. :( learn NodeJS so you can help me <3 !

 ## Help